source-hub-org/logo-forge/README.md

 2. Adds Google Fonts import or embeds fonts directly as data URIs
 3. Renders text elements with proper positioning and styling
 4. Applies letter and word spacing by positioning each character individually
+5. Calculates accurate character widths based on font metrics
-5. Optionally trims the SVG by calculating the bounding box of all text elements and adjusting the viewBox
+6. Optionally trims the SVG by calculating the bounding box of all text elements and adjusting the viewBox
+7. Handles Google Fonts rendering differences with appropriate adjustments

 ### PNG Generation Process